AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 ### Query

 * [!DNL Live Search] does not have access to the full taxonomy of the category tree, which makes some layered navigation search scenarios beyond its reach.
-* [!DNL Live Search] uses a unique GraphQL endpoint for queries to support features such as intelligent faceting and search-as-you-type.
+* [!DNL Live Search] uses a unique GraphQL endpoint for queries to support features such as dynamic faceting and search-as-you-type.
 Although similar to the [Magento GraphQL API](https://developer.adobe.com/commerce/webapi/graphql/), there are a few differences and some fields may not be fully compatible at this time.

 To restrict customer groups using Catalog permissions: